icaroribeiro/hash-code-challenge/README.md

 }
 ```

 (P.S.
-As indicated above, the scheme of changing API request bodies when there is a discount that **is greater than zero** is performed both when obtaining a single product and the list of all products).
+As indicated above, the scheme of changing API request bodies when there is a discount that **is greater than zero** is performed both when obtaining a single product and the list of all products.)

 #### Obtainment of a Product by its id